okirch/fdepoc/README.md

 leave that in cleartext in the boot loader configuration (for grub, this would be the grub.cfg file on the EFI System Partition).

-In order to install such as "quick-unlock password", use the ``dormat``
+In order to install such as "firstboot password", use the ``dormat``
 command:

 	# fdectl enable-doormat